Careers Service statement of service

 - to respond to requests for information on what they are doing after graduation.

-Our services are appropriate for and open to undergraduates and both taught and research postgraduates.
+Our services are appropriate for and open to undergraduates, taught postgraduates and doctoral students.
 MBAs have dedicated provision in the School of Management and students in some of the colleges in partnership with the University have college-based provision.

 Services to students and graduates from other institutions, and Bath staff